sagemath/trac_to_gh/Issue 2042.md

 # Issue 2042: [with patch, needs review] change is_simplified to has_been_simplified in calculus.py

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2042

 Original creator: AlexGhitza